ghc/ghc/docs/users_guide/using-warnings.rst

     triggered whenever this happens, and can be addressed by enabling the extension.

+.. ghc-flag:: -Wloopy-superclass-solve
+    :shortdesc: warn when creating potentially-loopy superclass constraint evidence
+    :type: dynamic
+    :reverse: -Wno-loopy-superclass-solve

+    :since: 9.6.1

+    As explained in :ref:`undecidable_instances`, when using
+    :extension:`UndecidableInstances` it is possible for GHC to construct non-terminating evidence for certain superclass constraints.

+    This behaviour is scheduled to be removed in a future GHC version.
+    In the meantime, GHC emits this warning to inform users of potential non-termination.
+Users can manually add the required constraint to the context to avoid the problem (thus silencing the warning).

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)